koteshrv/googlemeet-telegrambot/README.md

 sends message to google meet chat that was received when reply is used /send

-logs out google account
-/logout

-used to send capcha if asked while logging in
-/capcha capcha_text

 sends pagesource of the driver
 /pagesource

-used to send capcha if asked while logging in
-/capcha capcha_text

 loads the url sent by the user
 /load url